pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_sniffer.rst

 .. py:function:: unregisterKeySniffer(sniffer, before=0, refCon=None)

+ :param Callable sniffer: function to call on (every) keypress.
+ :param int before: get the keystroke *before* X-Plane, or after X-Plane has processed it.
+ :param Any refCon: passed to your function.
+ :return: 1 on success, -1 if not found

  This routine unregisters a key sniffer.
 You must unregister a key sniffer for every time you register one with the exact same signature.
-Returns 1 if successful.
+Returns 1 if successful, -1 if registered sniffer cannot be found.

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMUnregisterKeySniffer>`__ :index:`XPLMUnregisterKeySniffer`